portsmouth/snelly/README.md

 /******* copy-pasted console output on 'O', end *******/
 ```

-In order for user-specified scene parameters to be saved this way, it is necessary to implement a function to output the appropriate regeneration code.
+In order for user-specified scene parameters to be saved this way, it is necessary to implement <a href="docs/API.md/#Scene+initGenerator ">Scene.initGenerator </a> to output the appropriate regeneration code.
 For example if the scene init code defines parameters
 ```javascript
     this.parameters = {};
     this.parameters.foo = 0.63143;